Ice, logistics delay Shell Alaska drilling plans

-ANCHORAGE, Alaska, July 6 (Reuters) - Heavier than expected ice in Arctic waters off Alaska will likely delay until August Royal Dutch Shell Plc’s long-anticipated exploration drilling in the Chukchi and Beaufort Seas, a company spokesman said on Friday.
+ANCHORAGE, Alaska (Reuters) - Heavier than expected ice in Arctic waters off Alaska will likely delay until August Royal Dutch Shell Plc’s (RDSa.L) long-anticipated exploration drilling in the Chukchi and Beaufort Seas, a company spokesman said on Friday.

 Shell, which wants to search for oil in what are considered remote but promising frontiers, had planned to start the wells this month, said Curtis Smith, a company spokesman in Anchorage.